EsayasDS/EsayasDS/README.md

 I’m a passionate **data scientist and machine learning engineer** with a strong foundation in mathematics, statistics, and programming.
 I specialize in developing **intelligent systems** that transform complex data into meaningful insights and real-world solutions.

-**Expertise includes:**
-- Machine Learning & Deep Learning (core algorithms and architectures)
-- Artificial Intelligence & Predictive Modeling
-- Big Data Analysis & Data Visualization
-- Mathematical Modeling & Statistical Analysis
-- Data Structures & Algorithms (DSA)

-I love exploring the intersection of **AI, data, and innovation** — building models and dashboards that empower better decisions.
+I love exploring the intersection of AI, data, and innovation — building models and dashboards that empower better decisions.

 ---

 ### 🛠️ Skills

 **Programming & Tools:**
-Python · R · SQL · Git · VS Code
+Python · R · SQL · Git · VS Code ,jupyter notebook

 **Machine Learning, Deep Learning & AI:**
 Scikit-learn · TensorFlow · Keras